microsoft/MPPC23-Power-Apps/lab1/README.md

     ![](./assets/Managed-Environments-PPAC-Search.png)

-1. Select **Dev** and select the **Enable Managed Environments** button at the top
+1. Select **Dev** and select the **Enable Managed Environments** button at the top (it could be hidden under the ... overflow menu)

     ![](./assets/Managed-Environments-Select-Environment.png)

     Make sure you look at the highlighted text about licensing.
-After enabling an environment as a Managed Environment, everyone in that environment has to have a premium license.
-To use pipelines for Power Platform, all environments that are added to the pipelines need to been enabled as a Managed Environment
+After enabling an environment as a Managed Environment, everyone in that environment has to have a premium license

     ![](./assets/Managed-Environments-Licensing.png)